-After over 20 years of practice, I now combine several types of therapy and coaching into my own blend, and I adapt this approach for the particular person’s circumstances, personality, and what their priorities are – i.e. to solve a current issue or change a habit or longer term psychological re-programming?
+After over 25 years of practice, I now combine several types of therapy and coaching into my own integrated blend, and I adapt this approach for the particular person’s circumstances, personality, and what their priorities are – i.e. to solve a current issue or change a habit or longer term psychological re-programming.

 The psychological skills required for success and happiness are relevant to any person, at any age, from any culture.
 Your situation is unique, but the problems you are facing are not.
 My method covers several main themes, one of which is the mind, as it drives everything you do and every decision you make.

-Some people say ‘I’ve always been this way……an anxious person, a pleaser of people…’ etc. Most people are stuck in a story they hold about themselves, rather than not have the capacity to change.
+Some people say ‘I’ve always been this way……an anxious person, a pleaser of people…’ etc. Most people are stuck in a story they hold about themselves, but they still have the capacity to change.

-There are aspects of your personality that won’t change; the traits you have from birth such as whether you are extraverted or introverted by nature.
-But the majority of your psychology is up for change if you are willing to put the effort in.
+There are some aspects of your personality that won’t change; the traits you have from birth such as whether you are extraverted or introverted by nature.
+But the majority of your psychology is up for change and improvement if you are willing to put the effort in.
 Thanks to advances in brain science we now know the brain has tremendous plasticity – the ability to change and adapt to different circumstances.
-That means the brain changes the way its wired with the right training.
+That means the brain can change the way it is wired with the right training and guidance.

-I do my best to live what I talk about, to improve myself, balance being with becoming, learn lessons and give back.
-I test the tactics, techniques and tools I use with clients out on myself and in my own business.
+I do my best to live what I talk about; to improve myself, achieve balance, continually learn lessons and connect with others.
+I test the tactics, techniques and tools I use with clients out on myself and in my own business and personal life.
 If something works for me, it may work for you.

 Not at all.
 You had no say over how you were brought up, and not much say over the influences on you in your early life.
 You do have some choice over how long you hold onto old unhealthy habits.

 They have a right to their opinions, you have a right to disagree.
 Ultimately you know what is best for you.
-And try not to judge a whole industry based on experience with one or two practitioners.
+And try not to negatively judge the whole therapy / coaching industry based on your experience with one or two practitioners.